Home Majors Applied Mathematics

 How much do Applied Mathematics graduates earn?

-What is the AI automation risk for Applied Mathematics?
+What's the top-ranked school for Applied Mathematics?

 Based on our DegreeOutlook Score (combining earnings, AI resilience, job market size, and ROI), University of North Carolina at Chapel Hill ranks #1 for Applied Mathematics with a score of 78/100 and graduate earnings of $75,105/yr.